Nikhil-Pophale/Nikhil-Pophale/README.md

-•	I'm currently practising End-to-end automation Framework in Selenium with Java , Rest-Assured
+•	Currently practising to develop scalable  End-to-end automation Framework in Selenium with Java , Rest-Assured

 •	I’m looking to collaborate on API Testing, Selenium, Automation Frameworks